jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/mapping/mapping.md

 // `map` is the variable we originally saved our map to. var generalAssembly = L.marker( [38.9048542, -77.0339403] ).addTo( map );
 ```

+right here feels like a good time for a you do:

+i.e. find five locations' coordiantes, loop through them
+and put markers on the map.

 You can also use a circle to cover a portion of a map using `L.circle()` and `.addTo( map )`.
 Takes three arguments...
   1. Latitude/longitude array.